michaelalang/quay-ldap-lab/README.md

 after processing the local objects in the directory, the client would follow the `referral` configure in `ou=External,ou=People,dc=example,dc=com`.
 With the LDAP RFC specification on referrals, there's no indication how authentication has to be done on referrals which ends up in having `unauthenticated binds` being send to the referral LDAP server.

 ### tracing LDAP connections when chaining (wireshark)
-form the last Exercise we learned that `referrals` are handled by sending `unauthenticated binds` to the referral Server.
+from the last exercise we learned that `referrals` are handled by sending `unauthenticated binds` to the referral Server.
 How can we proof that ... we use `tshark` (wireshark-cli) to show the connections which are established by the clients.
 For being able to see some LDAP protocol statements in tshark, we switch to `plain LDAP` on port 10389 again.

 ```